shwethaj1104/AWS_study_material/Cloud Monitoring.md

 • EC2 Actions : stop, terminate, reboot or recover an EC2 instance

-• SNS notifications: send a notification into an SNS topic
+• SNS notifications : send a notification into an SNS topic

 # Amazon CloudWatch Logs
-• CloudWatch Logs can collect log from:
+• CloudWatch Logs can collect log from :

 • Elastic Beanstalk: collection of logs from application